jt/bounce/README.md

 bounce
 ======

   `bounce` will save and return an active record object.
-This results in a nice refactor of update and create actions in your controllers.
-This works really well with `respond_with`.
+This results in a nice refactor of update and create actions in your controllers when used with`respond_with`.

   Refactor this: